 6 Disclosures of your personal data

-We may have to share your personal data with the parties set out below for the purposes set out in the table in section 4 above.
+We may share your personal data with the parties set out below for the purposes set out in the table in Section 5.2 above:

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Please contact our Digital Manager using the contact details set out in section 2 if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact our Digital Manager using the details set out in Section 1.3 if you require further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 8 Data security